InsideEnergy/Data-for-stories/20170503-populated-areas-and-wells/readme.md

 *Note: Inside Energy did a similar analysis looking at the time period from 1990 to 2010.
 Note that in that analysis, we used decennial census data as opposed to ACS.
 In that analysis, we found that in 2010, 150,993 people live in dense oil and gas zones.
 It makes sense that this number would be higher than our ACS number, because the ACS data covers a 5-year period from 2006 to 2010.*

+## Aerial Images

+Inside Energy also made time-series images that show suburban development in former oil and gas areas, which you can view in this article, [Fatal Home Explosion In Colorado Reignites Setback Debate](http://insideenergy.org/2017/05/05/fatal-home-explosion-in-colorado-reignites-setback-debate/).

+### Locations

+The **North Thortnon** location is the intersection of E 128th Ave and Quebec St.

+The **West Greeley** locdation is around Miliken Rd/65th south of W 28th St.

+The **Firestone** location (animated gif) is at 6312 Twilight Ave, which is the location of the April 2017 home explosion.

+### Tools and Data

+Inside Energy used Knight Lab's [JuxtaposeJS](https://juxtapose.knightlab.com/) tool, Google Earth Pro, and the COGCC wells database.

 ## Contact